filecoin-project/FIPs/FIPS/fip-solstice.md

     content.
 The initial pledge mechanism is unchanged.

-  - **The block reward is split into streams.** At every epoch the minted block reward is divided by weight into named streams:
+  - **The block reward is split into streams.** At every epoch the minted block reward is divided into named streams:

-      - **Service stream** (weight w2): paid out to registered Service Orchestrators proportional to their onchain service volume.
+      - **Service stream** pays out to registered Service Orchestrators proportional to their onchain service volume.
         The *Service Rewards Actor* (SRA), a new (governed) actor, contains and regulates the list of registered Orchestrators.

-      - **Consensus stream** (weight w1): flows to the winning miner in the leader election mechanism, as today.
+      - **Consensus stream** pays the winning miner in the leader election mechanism, as today.

-      - **Burn stream** (weight w0): flows to the burn actor.
+      - **Burn stream** pays to the burn actor.

-These weights are set through another new (governed) actor, the *Stream Weights Actor* (SWA), which at the time this FIP is accepted and shipped has the following definition for the existing weights:
+The division among the streams happens according to **weights**: w0 for the burn stream, w1 for the consensus stream, w2 for the service stream.
+These weights are set through another new (governed) actor, the *Stream
+Weights Actor* (SWA), which at the time this FIP is accepted and shipped has the following definition for the existing weights:

-  - w2 follows a volume-gated step-up: it starts at 5% and (after a bootstrap quarter) programmatically rises 5 percentage points per quarter, but only if the quarterly aggregated Filecoin Pay Volume (aggregatedFPV(Q), ie sum of deal payments settled through
+  - **w2** follows a volume-gated step-up: it starts at 5% and (after a bootstrap quarter) programmatically rises 5 percentage points per quarter, but only if the quarterly aggregated Filecoin Pay Volume (aggregatedFPV(Q), ie sum of deal payments settled through